acf-quizbowl/acf-quizbowl.github.io/guidelines/packet-submission-guidelines.md

 Pop culture or “hybrid” tournaments, College Bowl/HCASC, and tournaments played on NAQT “Invitational Series” (IS) questions do not count.

 This test is applied to each individual team, not to your school’s contingent as a whole.
-If you are unsure about whether you are required to write a packet, then please contact [the ACF eligibility committee](mailto:eligibility@acf-quizbowl.com).
+If you are unsure about whether you are required to write a packet, email [ACF’s eligibility committee](mailto:eligibility@acf-quizbowl.com).

 ## Sample packet